-The IOUs shall file Tier 2 advice letters within 60 days of this Resolution containing contract amendments that contain: a) the expanded HHZ definition described in Part 1 of this Resolution; b) the monthly compliance option with revised reporting, payment, and other terms described in Part 2 of this Resolution; and c) the removal of not achieving mandated fuel or feedstock usage levels as an event of default as described in Part 2 of this Resolution.
+SCE and SDG&E shall file Tier 2 advice letters within 60 days of this Resolution containing contract amendments that contain: a) the expanded HHZ definition described in Part 1 of this Resolution; b) the monthly opt-out and reporting option with revised payment and other terms described in Part 2 of this Resolution; c) the removal of not achieving mandated fuel or feedstock usage levels as an event of default as described in Part 2 of this Resolution; and d) the air quality reporting requirements described in the Other Issues section of this Resolution.
 Tier 2 Advice Letters must also contain a showing that the IOU has contacted all their contracted BioRAM facilities and other biomass facilities with contracts that were operative at any time in 2018, and expire or expired on or before December 31, 2023, so long as those facilities are not located in federal severe or extreme nonattainment areas for particulate matter or ozone (Part 3 of this Resolution).
+Tier 2 Advice Letters must also list all the IOUs’ biomass contracts and explain why each contract does or does not meet the criteria of Pub.
+Util.
+Code § 8388.

-Upon approval of the contract amendments, sellers may choose to switch to monthly compliance or maintain annual compliance.
-If the seller chooses the monthly compliance option, all terms and conditions of monthly compliance will retroactively apply to the beginning of that calendar year.
-The IOUs must also inform the Director of Energy Division by December 15 of each year by compliance letter which reporting option, monthly or annual, will be used by the IOU’s contracted sellers for as long as those contracts remain operative.
+PG&E shall file a Tier 2 advice letter within 60 days of this Resolution containing the same implementation requirements set for SCE and SDG&E as well as proposed modifications to sections related to representations and warranties and events of default for eligible biomass contracts being amended or executed pursuant to this Resolution to account for PG&E’s status in bankruptcy and the related jurisdiction of a federal bankruptcy court.
+PG&E’s Advice Letter shall describe these proposed new or modified terms and conditions related to bankruptcy and provide a redline of any existing contract that it is amending to show the changes.

-Furthermore, if an agreement can also be reached between the IOU and an eligible seller regarding contract term extension within 60 days of this Resolution, the Tier 2 Advice Letter shall also include: a) a new or amended contract that extends the contract term length and includes the feedstock requirements of BioRAM 2, as described in Part 3 of this Resolution; or b) an attestation that the IOU and the eligible seller do not wish to execute contracts with an extended term length and the fuel and feedstock requirements of BioRAM 2, and supporting documentation to show that all reasonable efforts were made by the IOU.
+Furthermore, if an agreement can also be reached between the IOU and an eligible seller regarding contract term extension within 60 days of this Resolution, the Advice Letter shall also include: a) a new or amended contract that extends the contract term length, includes the feedstock requirements of BioRAM 2, as described in Part 3 of this Resolution, and requires sellers to attest that their biomass facilities are physically capable of using HHZ and sustainable forest management fuel and have any necessary permits to do so; or b) an attestation that the IOU and the eligible seller do not wish to execute contracts with an extended term length and the fuel and feedstock requirements of BioRAM 2 or do not agree on terms, and supporting documentation to show that all reasonable efforts were made by the IOU including an Independent Evaluator report on the negotiations.
+The Advice Letters must be Tier 3 Advice Letters if contract prices are executed above the per se reasonableness benchmark.

 If an agreement extending the contract term length is not reached between the IOU and an eligible seller within 60 days of the Resolution, the IOU must file a separate Tier 2 Advice Letter no later than 12 months prior to the current contract end date showing compliance with Part 3 of this Resolution.
+The Advice Letters must be Tier 3 Advice Letters if contract prices are executed above the per se reasonableness benchmark.